aklivity/zilla/README.md

 Please see the [Roadmap project](https://github.com/orgs/aklivity/projects/4) and let us know in the [Slack community][community-join] if you have additional suggestions.

 ## Performance
-End-to-end latency and throughput testing are are in the works.
+End-to-end latency and throughput testing are in the works.
 In the meantime, you can get a sense of the internal efficiencies of Zilla by running the `BufferBM` microbenchmark for the internal data structure that underpins all data flow inside the Zilla runtime.

 ```
 git clone https://github.com/aklivity/zilla